 - Literacy Nights: Host literacy nights at all schools to engage parents and showcase students’ literacy achievements.

-- Back to School Night: The English Language Arts and Literacy team will provide communications for all schools to use at Back to School Night to inform partners about literacy instruction practices and assessments as well as ways they can support at home.
+- Back to School Night: The ELA and Literacy team will provide communications for all schools to use at Back to School Night to inform partners about literacy instruction practices and assessments as well as ways they can support at home.

-- Divisionwide Communication: The English Language Arts team will develop a toolbox for schools to norm communication for parents around literacy instruction, supporting literacy at home, VALLSS, and Reading Plans.
+- Divisionwide Communication: The ELA team will develop a toolbox for schools to norm communication for parents around literacy instruction, supporting literacy at home, VALLSS, and Reading Plans.

 Community

-- Public Webpage: In August 2024, we will launch a public-facing PWCS webpage dedicated to literacy featuring community information, the state required literacy plan, the locally developed literacy plan, resources, and updates.
+- Public Webpage: In August 2024, we will launch a public-facing PWCS webpage dedicated to literacy featuring community information, the state-required literacy plan, resources, and updates.

 By maintaining clear communication channels, providing regular updates, and actively engaging with all stakeholders, PWCS will effectively communicate its literacy vision and the progress being made towards achieving it.